Support for Scholars on Important Research

 Commission to Study the Reform of Chapter 11

-ABI and the Endowment Fund are supporting a two-year comprehensive study of how to reform and modernize the process in complex corporate cases.
-The 20-member commission of noted experts is assisted by more than 130 experienced professionals from the fields of law, turnaround management, finance, the judiciary and academia.
-Follow the commission's work and public outreach at commission.abi.org.
+ABI and the Endowment Fund supported a comprehensive study of how to reform and modernize the process in complex corporate cases.
+The 20-member commission of noted experts was assisted by more than 130 experienced professionals from the fields of law, turnaround management, finance, the judiciary and academia.
+The final report can be found at commission.abi.org..

 Ethics Task Force